Justice (New Universe): Powers and abilities

 Justice was able to create a personal force-field with his left hand (which he referred to as his "shield") and fire a deadly blast of energy with his right (his "sword").
 Furthermore, he was able to see people's auras and thereby judge instantly whether they were inherently good or evil (this being the primary reason for his draconian morality, though later it was said he could mainly read paranormals).
 In addition, he was a master of hand-to-hand combat and could apparently heal severe injuries by concentrating.
 At one point, he apparently regenerated his right hand over a period of one month after it had been lost in a fight with one of Darquill's creatures; however, for a time his "sword" no longer functioned reliably.
 Since Justice never performed such a feat after his illusions were dispelled, and since these events happened during the period Justice had trouble differentiating fantasy from reality, it is unknown whether this power, too, was an illusion.

 Later, when Justice surfaced in the Marvel Universe of 2099, his powers changed drastically.
 Gone were his trademark psionic "sword" and "shield", replaced by Optic Beams, and Spatial Translocation powers that required his hands be freed.

 The newuniversal version of Justice also has different abilities; he appears to possess a limited form of telepathy, allowing him to read misdeeds from someone else's mind.
 He also manifests solid constructs made from glowing energy; these appear as either flat, rectangular panels which he uses as shields or platforms, or angular shapes which he uses as cutting blades.
-He also possesses matter displacement abilities and seemingly vanishing and reappearing at will wherever he so chooses.
+He also possesses matter displacement abilities and seemingly vanishes and reappears at will wherever he so chooses.